kmcquade/policy_sentry_readthedocs_test/docs/introduction/home.rst

   ``write-policy``\ : Leverage a YAML file to write policies for you

   * Option 1: Specify CRUD levels (Read, Write, List, Tagging, or Permissions management) and the ARN of the resource.
 It will write this for you.
-See the `documentation <https://github.com/salesforce/policy_sentry/wiki/Writing-IAM-Policies-with-Resource-ARNs-and-Access-Levels>`_
+See the `documentation on CRUD mode <https://github.com/salesforce/policy_sentry/wiki/Writing-IAM-Policies-with-Resource-ARNs-and-Access-Levels>`_
   * Option 2: Specify a list of actions.
 It will write the IAM Policy for you, but you will have to fill in the ARNs.
-See the `documentation <https://github.com/salesforce/policy_sentry/wiki/Writing-IAM-Policies-with-a-List-of-Actions>`_.
+See the `documentation on Action Mode <https://github.com/salesforce/policy_sentry/wiki/Writing-IAM-Policies-with-a-List-of-Actions>`_.

 *
   ``write-policy-dir``\ : This can be helpful in the Terraform use case.
 For more information, see the wiki.